Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Main results

-In particular, if $\mu> 1$, i.e. if a large increment of phenotype in an individual is primarily explained by a large increment of its genotype, the optimal selection pressure is obtained as $\gamma = 0$, i.e. a maximal selection pressure.
+In particular, if $\mu> 1$, that is, if a large increment of phenotype in an individual is primarily explained by a large increment of its genotype, the optimal selection pressure is obtained as $\gamma = 0$, i.e. a maximal selection pressure.
 In this situation, the optimal dynamic for the population is to select at every step a constant (independent of $N$) number of individuals with the largest phenotype at each generation to maximize the rate of adaptation of the population.
-The maximal genotype in the population will increase by $\log N$ in each generation, which is similar to the Brunet-Derrida behaviour obtained for the exponential model of branching random walk with selection~\cite{Brunet2006,Mallein2018} introduced in Section~\ref{subsec:stateOfTheArt}.
+The maximal genotype in the population will increase by $\log N$ in each generation, which is similar to the Brunet-Derrida behavior obtained for the exponential model of branching random walk with selection~\cite{Brunet2006,Mallein2018} introduced in Section~\ref{subsec:stateOfTheArt}.

-On the other hand, if $\mu < 1$, i.e.~if individuals can have a very high phenotype without having a large genotype, there exists a non-trivial optimum for the selection pressure at $\gamma = \gamma_c$.
+On the other hand, if $\mu < 1$, that is, if individuals can have a very high phenotype without having a large genotype, then there exists a non-trivial optimum for the selection pressure at $\gamma = \gamma_c$.
 This selection pressure gives an optimal rate of adaptation of the population, by ensuring that the selection step keeps individuals with high genotypic value and makes them create a large enough number of children so that their characteristics are transmitted to their descendants.